 o For other barrels, you might need to connect a temporary downspout extension to your gutter, which should be positioned so that rainwater is directed away from the house.

 – Use up or drain the rain barrel so there is no water left inside.
-Water left in for the winter may freeze and crack the barrel itself.
+Water left in for the winter may freeze and crack the barrel.

-– Open the barrel’s spigot and leave it open while not in use.
-This will avoid freeze damage to the hardware of the barrel.
+– Open the barrel’s spigot and leave it open while not in use to avoid freeze damage to the hardware of the barrel.

 – Rinse the interior of the barrel.
 Now is a good time to clean the barrel of sediment build up that occurs in many rain barrels during the rainy season.